ZeroCM/zcm/README.md

 for robotics systems where high-bandwidth and low-latency are critical and the variance in compute platforms is large.

-ZCM provides a publish/subscribe message-passing model and automatic marshalling/unmarshalling code generation with bindings for a variety of programming languages.
-This message-type design respects language-specific coding idioms insofar as possible.
+ZCM is a publish/subscribe message-passing system with automatic message type-checking and serialization.
+It provides bindings for a variety of programming languages, and generates lanaguage-specific messsage serialization routines.
+Using a ZCM message feels natural in each lanaguage.

 ZCM is transport-agnostic.
-There is no single built-in transport backend.
+There is no required built-in transport.
 Every transport is first-class.
 This is achieved by defining strict blocking and non-blocking transport APIs.
 As long as a transport implementation conforms to this API, it should work flawlessly with ZCM.
-This design allows ZCM to work well on anything from a high-end posix-based compute cluster to a low-end real-time embedded-system with no operating system.
+This design allows ZCM to work well on anything from a high-end posix-based compute cluster with thousands of nodes to a low-end real-time embedded-system with no operating system.

 ZCM is a derivation of the LCM project created in 2006 by the MIT DARPA Urban Challenge team.
 The core message-type system, publish/subscribe APIs, and basic tools are ported